econia-labs/econia/src/move/econia/doc/market.md

 ### Self matching

-* If price crosses the spread and cross-spread filling is permitted per the indicated restriction, fills up until the point of a self match.
-If self match behavior is taker cancel, cancels remaining size without posting as a maker.
+Fills up until the point of a self match, cancelling remaining size without posting as a maker if:

+1. Price crosses the spread,
+2. Cross-spread filling is permitted per the indicated restriction, and
+3. Self match behavior indicates taker cancellation.

 <a name="@Expected_value_testing_104"></a>